luis-trezlabs/operator-k8s-js/Readme.md

 - [Done] testing in cluster

-- Test filename change/ Fix when a path is not empty
+- [Done]Test filename change/ Fix when a path is not empty